 As his first act as CEO of the United States Justice Department, Zuckerberg announced that he would be withdrawing the Federal antitrust suit against himself.
 “It seems like a conflict of interest at this point,” Zuckerberg explained.

 Asked whether Facebook was considering also purchasing the various state agencies that launched a joint antitrust lawsuit alongside the now-shuttered Federal, Zuckerberg seemed mixed.
 “Generally we don’t like to absorb competitors until they’ve reached a certain number of Instagram followers.
-I’d like to see a valuation from the AG, maybe.”
+I’d like to see a valuation from the New York AG, maybe.”

 “But if the other smaller states in the antitrust suit would like to compete against Facebook in the open marketplace, then they’re welcome to try,” Zuckerberg added.